St. Lawrence Laughed in the Face of Death

 The haberdasher explained, “No. I’m sorry…we only sell men’s furnishings.”

 The kangaroo gasped.
 “I’m sooooo sorry!
 I apologize.
-Let me just have a hamburger and fries instead.”
+Let me just have a bowl of chicken soup instead.”

 The haberdasher was a little angry.
 “No…you don’t understand.
 We only sell things like men’s umbrellas, cufflinks, ties and gloves…stuff like that.”